310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 …Ah, it’s about time for our performance.

-We have special guests with us today, so we need to make sure all the “Tropical Island Troppeys” fans enjoy our performance, too.
+We have special guests with us today, so we need to make sure all the ‘Tropical Troppeys’ fans enjoy our performance, too.

 But all of you went along with all my unreasonable demands, so I’m sure we’ll do just fine.